-The High Level Municipal Library and the Library Board are neutral in their support of any officially recognized party.
+The High Level Municipal Library and the Library Board are neutral in their support of any organization.

 Political activities of employees shall not interfere with the ability of the employee or their co- workers to perform their duties.

 If the activity will interfere with the employee’s duties, the employee may request a leave of absence (or use vacation time) as outlined in the Alberta Employment Standards Code.